vimpunk/cratetorrent/README.md

 - Peers may be specified by their address, or if the torrent's metainfo file contains trackers, peers are requested from these trackers.

-An iso of Ubuntu 20.04 LTS (around 2.8 GB) is downloaded in about 5 minutes at an average download rate of 10 MPbs on my fairly slow internet connection, which indicates that performance is acceptably good right out of the gate.
+On my fairly slow internet connection, Ubuntu 20.04 LTS (around 2.8 GB) is downloaded in about 5 minutes at an average download rate of 10 MPbs, which indicates that performance is acceptably good right out of the gate.
 More optimizations are expected.

+*Note*, however, that there are still some stability issues.
+E.g. sometimes some peers get into a request-timeout loop.
+Therefore in some cases downloads essentially get stuck.
+For reasons like this this library cannot be considered done, even if core features are supported.

 Features are continuously added, see the [project milestones](https://github.com/mandreyel/cratetorrent/issues/26).